Adam-A/Python-NLTK-Twitter-Bot-Analysis/README.md

 At first, we implemented it just like how we did in the first few homeworks (folder for dems and reps).
 After realizing we could cut testing times by a huge margin, we stopped using glob and began doing the training, testing, and later concordance, in the same analysis file.

-There were 124074 Democratic tweets and 79408 Republican tweets predicted out of 203482 for the smaller dataset.
+(2-5 minute run-time) There were 124074 Democratic tweets and 79408 Republican tweets predicted out of 203482 for the smaller dataset.
 There were definitely some false-positives (tested it during production).

+(10-20 minute run-time) There were 22227186 Democratic tweets and 15366872 Republican tweets predicted out of 37594058.
+The predictions file was ~850 MBs

 ### (Part 2) Concordance